 Steele himself works backward from the evidence that women can, under the right circumstances, perform at the same high level as men on math tests.
 Having studied this phenomenon, Steele goes on to devise further experiments to measure women’s performance on math tests in more detail, working from the hypothesis that the feeling of being stereotyped can be provoked and minimized.

-Steele and Aronson turned from studying the effect of stereotyping on women to studying it in black students.
+Steele and Aronson turned from studying the effect of stereotyping on women to studying it in black students at one of the nation's most prestigious universities.
 As with his previous studies, Steele began by measuring the extent of the problem—i.e., the extent of black students’ underperformance.

 Aronson and Steele’s findings posed new questions about why black students often underperformed.
-Steele proposed a novel way to lessen the stigma pressure of the exam: by telling the students that their exam didn’t measure intelligence.
+Steele proposed a novel way to lessen the stigma pressure of the exam: by telling the students that their exam was a "task" that specifically didn't measure intelligence.
 This, Steele and Aronson reasoned, would reduce the overall stigma pressure.
 In the end, the results of the experiment showed that black students performed at the same high level as white students when stigma pressure was lessened.